 - Weapon Focus (ray)

 - This was implemented because Weapon Focus allows you to select Ray as a weapon, but it does not appear in any weapon fighter group.
-It grants a +1 on ranged touch attacks.
+It grants a +1 on ranged touch attacks and on kinetic blasts.
 This was not mentioned in the original blog post or in the Yavmir setting; I added it for the sake of completeness.
 As of version 1.6, it also applies to Kineticist blasts, including Kinetic Blade and Kinetic Whip.

 Bug Reports & Questions